appcues/segment-appcues-react-native/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/AppcuesReactNativeExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > appcues-react-native`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `appcuesreactnative` under `Android`.

 ### Commit messages

 Commit messages should follow the pattern `:emoji: Imperative commit message`.
 See [How to Write an Imperative Message](https://chris.beams.io/posts/git-commit/#imperative) for a great explanation.